Descriptors for scripts

 5. Edit the existing conditions as required.

-6. To add additional conditions, click New condition and define the condition parameters:
+6. To add additional conditions, click New condition add a transaction and define the condition parameters:

 1. Select an object property.
 For details, see List of object properties.